kirwaboit/rwakiPython/Bash/README.md

 `cat filename.txt`

 ## less
-- less is a much better version of cat, does the same thing except opens the contents of your search in a new window
+- less is a much better version of cat, it does the same thing except opens the contents of your search in a new window
 - All you need to do is remember to use `q` to exit the window and return to your previous terminal screen

 - `less filename.txt`